mit-ll-ai-technology/maite/docs/source/index.rst

    $ pip install maite

-If instead you want to try out the features in the upcoming version, you can install the latest pre-release of maite with:
+If instead you want to try out the features in the upcoming version, you can install the latest pre-release of MAITE with:

 .. code:: console

    $ pip install --pre maite

-The toolbox also contains APIs and helper utilities to provide interoperability with various other open-source libraries such as `HuggingFace <https://huggingface.co/datasets>`_, `TorchVision <https://pytorch.org/vision/stable/datasets.html>`_, and
+The MAITE library also contains APIs and helper utilities to provide interoperability with various other open-source libraries such as `HuggingFace <https://huggingface.co/datasets>`_, `TorchVision <https://pytorch.org/vision/stable/datasets.html>`_, and